Heathcorp/Mastermind/README.md

 6. Some kind of stack or array implementation
 7. Multi-byte integers
 8. n-length strings?
+3. Maybe make functions clearer that they are more like macros?

 ### Web-interface TODO:

+1. Make tab button work in editor
 1. More robust github actions workflows
 1. Button to copy compiled code
 2. Compiled code size indicator
 1. Live I/O for running program
 1. More robust non-blocking compiler calls.
 Currently if the "run_code" function hangs, the whole webpage is frozen.
 Maybe look into web workers for this.
-1. Playtest and fix common errors
+2. Reorderable file tabs
-2. Set of loadable example (stdlib) files
+3. Set of loadable example (stdlib) files

-### Playtest feedback:

-1. Frozen browser on blocking wasm calls
-2. Semicolons after curly-braces is annoying
-3. Maybe make functions clearer that they are more like macros
-4. Tabs not working in editor
-5. Documentation
+5. Documentation?